 The UN Action Secretariat continued to conduct briefings with strategic partners, such as UN Member States, Security Council members, the International Criminal Court (ICC), and supported a number of high-profile events featuring the SRSG-SVC, particularly during the General Assembly and Commission on the Status of Women (CSW).
-Other highlights include the participation of the Secretariat in a student mobilization event and panel at New York University, a Human Rights Day event focused on SGBV at the Commonwealth Secretariat in London, and a training workshop with journalists in Abidjan, Côte d'Ivoire.
+Other highlights include the participation of the Secretariat in a student mobilization event and panel at New York University, a Human Rights Day event focused on SGBV at the Commonwealth Secretariat in London, and a training workshop on the safe and ethical reporting of SGBV, including CRSV, with journalists in Abidjan, Côte d'Ivoire.
+Building on this experience, UN Action is pooling system-wide resources to develop guidance on the safe and ethical reporting of sexual violence in conflict-affected settings, as part of a broader strategy to mobilize the media in countries of concern.
+As part of this media engagement exercise, UN Action host a dialogue with local media representatives in South Sudan in 2015 on the role of the media in inciting or deterring sexual violence in the context of ongoing hostilities.

 The UK's Preventing Sexual Violence Initiative (PSVI) brought even more international attention to the issue of CRSV over the course of 2014, and UN Action has worked closely with the UK Government to identify opportunities for synergies, to avoid duplication of initiatives, and maximize the impact of their respective advocacy approaches and strategies.
 The UN Action Secretariat worked closely with the planning team for the Global Summit to End Sexual Violence in Conflict, which was held in London in June 2014.
 The UN Action network participated in a number of policy and "fringe" events during the Summit and ran an advocacy booth to disseminate UN Action knowledge products and other advocacy resources to a wide and diverse audience.
 The UK Summit was an important mainstreaming moment for the SVC agenda, and was an apex advocacy moment in terms of moving the issue from the margins to the mainstream of foreign policy discourse: UN Action's work translated into increased visibility for the Stop Rape Now campaign.
 The dedicated UN Action booth also lent UN Action great visibility and an opportunity for wide distribution of the advocacy resources and knowledge products of different member entities.
 Additionally, the booth gave the UN Action Secretariat a chance to give live interviews to media representatives passing through the fringe on various issues, including the use of celebrity diplomacy, the need for training of peacekeepers on SVC, sexual violence against men and boys, and the UN system response, to name a few.
 The presence at the booth was also a chance to connect with academics and researchers, as well as Youth and Government Delegations.
-The Summit gave UN Action the opportunity to ramp up its SRN campaign, with many activists and prominent personalities posing for SRN pictures.
-As a result of the PSVI Summit, there was a considerable increase in UN Action's social media traffic, both during and after the Summit.
+The Summit gave UN Action the opportunity to ramp up its

+SRN campaign, with many activists and prominent personalities posing for SRN pictures.
+As a result of the PSVI Summit, there was a considerable increase in UN Action's social media traffic, both during and after the event.
 Traffic on the SRN website doubled, while activity on Facebook and Twitter increased by 75%.